3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

+where $c_p$ is the specific heat capacity, $L_v$ is the latent heat of vaporization, $\rho$ is the total atmospheric density, $w'$ is the vertical velocity perturbation, $T'$ is the temperature perturbation, $q_v'$ is the vapor mixing ratio perturbation, and $\langle \rangle$ denote spatial and temporal averages.
+Eqns.~\ref{eq:sensible_hf}~--~\ref{eq:latent_hf} are calculated for the last 25 days using the vertical velocity, temperature, and mixing ratio perturbations and density output from CM1.

+In the dry convection layer, the sensible heat flux in Fig.~\ref{fig:ad-drythenmoist-fluxes} is large and positive, indicating strong upward mixing of warm, sub-saturated air in the dry convective layer.
+Conversely, the latent heat flux is weakly negative ($\sim 0-4$~W~m$^{-2}$), implying a net downward transport of moist air that transports moisture from the upper atmosphere to the dry convection layer, consistent with the $q_v(p)$ profile in Fig.~\ref{fig:adiabatic_results}(a).
+Additionally, this weakly negative latent heat flux, slightly cools the dry convection layer in agreement with the temperature profile shown in Fig.~\ref{fig:adiabatic_results}(a).

+The stable layer (between the brown dashed lines) in Fig.~\ref{fig:ad-drythenmoist-fluxes} shows a sharp decline to slightly negative values ($\sim$3~W~m$^{-2}$) in the sensible heat flux suggesting suppressed convective mixing with weak net downward sinking of plumes, consistent with the Guillot inhibition criterion (Eqn.~\ref{eq:guillot_criterion}).
+The latent heat flux in Fig.~\ref{fig:ad-drythenmoist-fluxes} peaks to about 16~W~m$^{-2}$ at the base of the stable layer, indicating an upward moisture flux in the stable layer.

+Above the stable layer (top brown-dashed line), the sensible and latent heat fluxes remain near zero up to about 5$\times 10^3$ Pa where small nonzero flux values suggest intermittent, shallow convective mixing, consistent with the weak moist convective layer seen in the vertical velocity panels in Fig.~\ref{fig:adiabatic_results}(a) and Fig.~\ref{fig:ad-drythenmoist-velocity}.
+Overall, Fig.~\ref{fig:ad-drythenmoist-fluxes} shows downward moisture transport into the dry convective layer from the upper atmosphere, and strong inhibition of mixing in the stable layer and above to about 5$\times 10^3$ Pa.
+Within the stable layer, the latent heat flux strongly dominates over the sensible heat flux, suggesting that some energy is carried upward by vapor transport, in agreement with \cite{leconte_3d_2024}.
+We find a latent heat flux of about 16~W~m$^{-2}$ within the convective inhibition layer, which is comparable to the $\sim$20~W~m$^{-2}$ reported by \cite{leconte_3d_2024}.

-Unlike the findings in \cite{leconte_condensation-inhibited_2017}, our results indicate that diffusive fluxes are insufficient to transport enough water vapor upwards from the stable region to sustain strong moist convection.
-We further illustrate this in Fig.~\ref{fig:ad-drythenmoist-kzz} which shows the eddy diffusivity flux in left panel and the RMS vertical velocity profile in right panel.
-Following \cite{leconte_3d_2024}, the resolved eddy diffusivity, $K_{zz}$ is defined as
+Lastly, to understand the impact of turbulent mixing in the 3D simulations, Fig.~\ref{fig:ad-drythenmoist-kzz} shows the eddy diffusivity flux in left panel and the RMS vertical velocity profile in right panel.
+The resolved eddy diffusivity, $K_{\rm zz}$ is defined as